MicrosoftDocs/bot-docs/articles/azure/azure-bot-service-continuous-integration.md

 ## Enable continuous integration

-You can enable continous integration for your application by completing three simple steps.
+You can enable continuous integration for your application by completing three simple steps.

 ### Create an empty repository within a source control system